Google Pixel 6 Pro specifications leaked ahead of launch

-San Francisco: Google is planning to launch its Pixel 6 as well as Pixel 6 Pro smartphones in October and now a new listing on Taiwan's NCC database reveals the Pixel 6 Pro (identifier GLU0G) will support up to 33W charging speeds.
+San Francisco, Sep 21 (IANS) Google is planning to launch its Pixel 6 as well as Pixel 6 Pro smartphones in October and now a new listing on Taiwan's NCC database reveals the Pixel 6 Pro (identifier GLU0G) will support up to 33W charging speeds.

 It's a major step up for the search giant.
 In addition to this 33W charging, the phone is rumoured to bring a 5,000 mAh battery.